awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_syntax.md

       + `tag_value` – Specifies the value that is attached to the backup plan and associated with the `tag_key`\.
 This key contains any of the [inheritance value operators](orgs_manage_policies_inheritance_mgmt.md#value-setting-operators), and one or more values to replace, append, or remove from the effective policy\.
 The values are case sensitive\.
 + `regions`

-  The `regions` policy key specifies which AWS Regions that AWS Backup look in to find the resources that match the conditions in the `selections` key\.
+  The `regions` policy key specifies which AWS Regions that AWS Backup looks in to find the resources that match the conditions in the `selections` key\.
 This key contains any of the [inheritance value operators](orgs_manage_policies_inheritance_mgmt.md#value-setting-operators) and one or more string values for AWS Region codes, for example: `["us-east-1", "eu-north-1"]`\.
 + `selections`

   The `selections` policy key specifies the resources that are backed up by the plan rules in this policy\.
 This key roughly corresponds to the [BackupSelection object in AWS Backup](https://docs.aws.amazon.com/aws-backup/latest/devguide/API_BackupSelection.html)\.
 The resources are specified by a query for matching tag key names and values\.
 The `selections` key contains one key under it – `tags`\.
-  + `tags` – specifies the tags that identify the resources, and the IAM role that has permission to both query the resources and back them up\.
+  + `tags` – Specifies the tags that identify the resources, and the IAM role that has permission to both query the resources and back them up\.
 This key's value contains one or more of the following elements:
     + An identifier for this tag element\.
 This identifier under `tags` is the tag key name in all lower case, even if the tag to query has a different case treatment\.
 This identifier is ***not*** case sensitive\.
 In the previous example, one element was identified by the name `My_Backup_Assignment`\.
 Each identifier under `tags` contains the following elements:
-      + `iam_role_arn` – Specifies the an IAM role that has permission to access the resources identified by the tag query in the AWS Regions specified by the `regions` key\.
+      + `iam_role_arn` – Specifies the IAM role that has permission to access the resources identified by the tag query in the AWS Regions specified by the `regions` key\.
 This value contains the [`@@assign` inheritance value operator](orgs_manage_policies_inheritance_mgmt.md#value-setting-operators) and a string value that contains the ARN of the role\.
 AWS Backup uses this role to query for and discover the resources and to perform the backup\.

         You can use the `$account` variable in the ARN in place of the account ID number\.
 When the backup plan is run by AWS Backup, it automatically replaces the variable with the actual account ID number of the AWS account in which the policy is running\.
 **Important**
 The role must already exist when you launch the backup plan the first time\.
-We recommend that you use AWS CloudFormation StackSets and its integration with Organizations to automatically create and configure backup vaults and IAM roles for each member account in the organization\.
+We recommend that you use AWS CloudFormation stack sets and its integration with Organizations to automatically create and configure backup vaults and IAM roles for each member account in the organization\.
 For more information, see [Create a stack set with self\-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-getting-started-create.html#create-stack-set-service-managed-permissions) in the *AWS CloudFormation User Guide*\.
       + `tag_key` – Specifies the tag key name to search for\.
 This key contains the [`@@assign` inheritance value operator](orgs_manage_policies_inheritance_mgmt.md#value-setting-operators) and a string value\.
 The value is case sensitive\.
       + `tag_value` – Specifies the value that must be associated with a key name that matches `tag_key`\.
 AWS Backup includes the resource in the backup only if both the `tag_key` and `tag_value` match\.
 This key contains any of the [inheritance value operators](orgs_manage_policies_inheritance_mgmt.md#value-setting-operators) and one or more values to replace, append, or remove from the effective policy\.
 The values are case sensitive\.
 + `backup_plan_tags` – Specifies tags that are attached to the backup plan itself\.
 This does not impact the tags specified in any rules or selections\.